-Rep. Franz’ weekly update from the state Capitol in Lansing.
+Rep. Franz talks about the week’s activities at the state Capitol in Lansing.

 Rep. Franz talks about Thursday’s approval by the House Financial Liability Reform Committee of his HJR CC, which calls on the U.S. Congress to call a Convention of the States for the purpose of proposing a Constitutional Amendment requiring a balanced federal budget.

 House Republicans talk about what they say is a win for both energy and the environment, discuss campaign finances and look ahead to committee meetings on aquatic invasive species.

 Rep. Nesbitt talks about House passage Thursday of a four-bill package that will permit Michigan’s oil and gas industry to expand while cutting down the amount of carbon dioxide (CO2) in the air.